-On the 1st of February 2016, Toro Energy released another company announcement indicating a revision in their available uranium resources.
-This follows a similar announcement made on the 14th of October 2015.
-Following on from extensive geological and geochemical work, the estimated total resources at the Wiluna Project site have increased by approximately 10%.
-This is in addition to the October announced increase of 20%.
-Again, in addition to the increase in total U_3O_8 resources, there is also an increase in the estimated grade of the deposit.
+This follows announcements made in October 2015 and February 2016 concerning the increased mineral resources.
+Following on from extensive geological and geochemical work, the estimated total resources at the Wiluna Project site have increased by approximately 20% together with an increase in the estimated grade of the deposit.